e-hat/efgl/README.md

 ### Using `efgl` in another project
 For this, you will need to follow the steps in the section titled "Building `efgl` as a static library."
 Once you have the .lib file, add it as a dependency to your project.
 For the headers, I recommend adding `efgl/efgl/src`, `efgl/vendor/GLFW/include`, and `efgl/vendor/Glad/include` to your list of include directories.
 In those folders, you will also find `glfw3.lib`, which you should link your project against, and `glad.c`, which you should include in your project.
 ## Acknowledgements
 * Thank you to [The Cherno](https://github.com/TheCherno) for his awesome Youtube series that got me into OpenGL, which can be found [here](https://www.youtube.com/watch?v=W3gAzLwfIP0&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2).
 I am following his videos to abstract OpenGL, the first of which can be found [here](https://www.youtube.com/watch?v=bTHqmzjm2UI&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2&index=13).
-He also came up with the "skeleton" of the `premake5.lua` script.
+He also came up with the `premake5.lua` script except for the minor changes I've made.
 * This project currently relies on [GLFW](https://www.glfw.org/), which is an open-source library for OpenGL.
 * This project also relies on [glad](https://github.com/Dav1dde/glad), which is a OpenGL Loader-Generator.